Everyday Healthy Recipes

 • It is important to only partly cook the pasta as well as the chicken before assembling the casserole, otherwise you'll end up with soggy pasta and tough chicken.

-• Season the different components of this dish, i.e. the chicken as well as the pesto and boil the pasta in salted water.
+• Season all the elements of this dish, i.e. the chicken as well as the pesto, and boil the pasta in salted water.
 You may not need to add any salt into the sauce as it contains stock but be generous with pepper.

 • Ground Chicken Pasta Casserole